Nyutabaru Air Base: History

+On 6 October 2000, the 202nd Squadron was abolished and the Flight Education Wing (23rd Squadron) is formed, using F-15DJ aircraft.
+The Flight Instructor Group relocated to Komatsu Air Base in 2014 and was replaced by the JASDF 305th Squadron (F-15DJ/J) from Hyakuri Air Base.
+The 301st Squadron was also relocated to Hyakuri in October, 2014.
+On 20 October 2018, the government announced a plan to develop ammunition depots and parking areas for the US military at Nyūtabaru.

+On 26 July 2023 French Air and Space Force Dassault Rafale visited Nyūtabaru as part of France's overseas deployment training "Mission Pégase".
+This was the first time that French Air Force fighter jets have visited Japan since World War II.

-In July 2021, Japan’s Defense Minister, Nobuo Kishi, announced that the base will host the F-35Bs of the JASDF.
+In July 2021, Japan's Defense Minister, Nobuo Kishi, announced that the base will host the F-35Bs of the JASDF.
 A total of 42 F-35B variants will be acquired, introducing 18 by FY2023, six in FY2024 and two in FY2025.
 These are to form a single squadron consisting of about 20 aircraft.
 The base is located in close proximity to the Japan Maritime Self Defense Force's Kure Base in Hiroshima Prefecture, which is the home port of JS Kaga, one of two Japanese carriers being converted to operate the F-35B.